TitanPlayz100/teti/README.md

 Hosted on github pages [here](https://titanplayz100.github.io/teti/)
 You can literally just open up [index.html](index.html) in a browser as well to play
 ***
-There are several builds within this project, which you can build yourself or download from the latest release
+You can build this yourself or download the installer from the latest release

-### Electron

-To build
-- copy files from /src into /Electron
-- cd into /Electron directory
-- `npm install`

-If you want to build a portable
-- `npm run make`

-If you want to build an installer
-- `npm run dist`

-### Tauri
+### Self Build With Tauri

 > You need rust installed
 > https://tauri.app/v1/guides/building/

 To build
-- cd into Tauri/teti directory
+- enter tauri-build directory
-- `npm install`
-- `npm run tauri build`
+- `npm run build` or run build.bat

-Can also run dev environment
-- `npm run tauri dev`
+should create a file at /target/release/teti.exe
+You can delete /src afterwards